SMILE (spacecraft)

-As of February 2023, SMILE is expected to launch in April 2025.

 Overview

 The mission will observe the solar wind interaction with the magnetosphere with its X-ray and ultraviolet cameras (SXI and UVI), gathering simultaneous images and videos of the dayside magnetopause (where Earth's magnetosphere meets the solar wind), the polar cusps (a region in each hemisphere where particles from the solar wind have direct access to Earth's ionosphere), and the auroral oval (the region around each geomagnetic pole where auroras most often occur).
 SMILE will also gather simultaneously in situ measurements with its two other instruments making up its payload – an ion analyser (LIA) and a magnetometer (MAG).
 These instruments will monitor the ions in the solar wind, magnetosheath and magnetosphere while detecting changes in the local DC magnetic field.

 SMILE must reach a high enough altitude to view the outside edge of Earth's magnetopause and at the same time obtain good spatial resolution of the auroral oval.
 The chosen orbit is therefore highly elliptical and highly inclined (70 or 98 degrees depending on the launcher), and takes SMILE a third of the way to the Moon at apogee (an altitude of 121 182 km, i.e. 19 Earth radii or RE).

 This type of orbit enables SMILE to spend much of its time (about 80%, equivalent to nine months of the year) at high altitude, allowing the spacecraft to collect continuous observations for the first time during more than 40h.
 This orbit also limits the time spent in the high-radiation Van Allen belts, and in the two toroidal belts.
 SMILE will be injected into a low Earth orbit by a Vega-C launch vehicle from Kourou, French Guiana, and its propulsion module will bring the spacecraft to the nominal orbit with perigee altitude of around 5000 km.

-The SMILE spacecraft consists of a platform provided by the Chinese Academy of Sciences (CAS) attached to a payload module containing nearly all of the scientific instruments and an X-band communications system, provided by ESA.
-The payload module will be built by Airbus.
-The platform is composed of a propulsion and a service module, together with the two detectors (or heads) of the ion instrument.
-The Mission Operations Center will be run by CAS; both organizations will jointly operate the Science Operations Center.
+The SMILE spacecraft consists of a platform provided by the Chinese Academy of Sciences (CAS) attached below a payload module provided by ESA.
+The CAS platform is composed of a propulsion and a service module, together with the two detectors (or heads) of the ion instrument.
+The payload module hosts 3 of the 4 scientific instruments and an X-band communications system.
+It was built by Airbus.
+The SMILE ground segment comprises the Chinese Academy of Sciences (CAS) ground segment and the European Space Agency (ESA) ground segment, which collaborate closely on this mission.
+The Ground Support System (GSS) and the Science and Application System (SAS) are two important components of the CAS ground segment.
+The SAS is tasked with fostering collaboration between CAS and ESA, designing effective frameworks to coordinate scientists in planning SMILE science operations.